eclipse-vertx/vert.x/core_manual_groovy.md

     server.listen(8080)

-The SockJS bridge currently only works with JSON event bus messages.

 ## Using the Event Bus from client side JavaScript

 Once you've set up a bridge, you can use the event bus from the client side as follows: